 Passenger rail services at Savannah’s train station are provided by Amtrak.
 More information about this station is available on Amtrak’s website.

 There is a (wheelchair-accessible) ticket office where you can purchase tickets for immediate travel or collect pre-reserved tickets.
-Ticket office hours are the same as station hours, 4:15pm-1:30pm (following day), Monday-Sunday.
+Ticket office hours are the same as station hours, 12am-1:30pm and 5:15pm-12pm, Monday-Sunday.
 Self-service ticketing and collection kiosks are not available at this station.

-Checked baggage services, restrooms and an enclosed waiting area are provided, as are short-term parking and pay phones.
+Checked baggage services, an enclosed waiting area, and short-term parking are available.

 Savannah’s Amtrak station is located in an outlying district consisting primarily of warehousing and light industry.
 The station and waiting area are lit and usually attended by Amtrak staff at the times when trains are expected.
 Safety issues are rare, but as always, it is prudent to keep an eye on your luggage and other belongings whilst in and around the station.